orbitalquark/textadept/doc/manual.md

 Unpack the archive anywhere.

-If you downloaded the extra set of modules, unpack it where you unpacked the Textadept archive.
-The modules are located in the */path/to/textadept_x.x/modules/* directory.
+If you downloaded the extra set of modules, you can either unpack it to where you unpacked the Textadept archive (thus merging the *modules/* directories), or you can create a *~/.textadept/* directory (if it does not already exist) and unpack the modules there (thus creating or merging the *modules/* directory).
+The *~/.textadept/* directory, which stores user preferences and user-data, will be discussed shortly in a later section.

-### Installing on Mac OSX
+### Installing on macOS

-Unpack the archive and move *Textadept.app* to your user or system *Applications/* directory like any other Mac OSX application.
+Unpack the archive and move *Textadept.app* to your user or system *Applications/* directory like any other macOS application.
 The package contains an optional *ta* script for launching Textadept from the command line that you can put in a directory in your "$PATH" (e.g. */usr/local/bin/*).

-If you downloaded the extra set of modules, unpack it, right-click *Textadept.app*, select "Show Package Contents", navigate to *Contents/Resources/modules/*, and move the unpacked modules there.
+If you downloaded the extra set of modules, you have two options:

+1. Unpack it, right-click *Textadept.app*, select "Show Package Contents", navigate to *Contents/Resources/modules/*, and move the unpacked modules there.
+2. Create a *~/.textadept/* directory (if it does not already exist) and unpack the modules there (thus creating or merging the *modules/* directory).
+The *~/.textadept/* directory, which stores user preferences and user-data, will be discussed shortly in a later section.

 ### Installing on Windows

 Unpack the archive anywhere.

-If you downloaded the extra set of modules, unpack it where you unpacked the Textadept archive.
-The modules are located in the *textadept_x.x\modules\\* directory.
+If you downloaded the extra set of modules, you can either unpack it to where you unpacked the Textadept archive (thus merging the *modules/* directories), or you can create a *~/.textadept/* directory (if it does not already exist) and unpack the modules there (thus creating or merging the *modules/* directory).
+The *~/.textadept/* directory, which stores user preferences and user-data, will be discussed shortly in a later section.

 ## Running

 ### Running on Linux and BSD

-Run Textadept by running */path/to/textadept_x.x/textadept* from the terminal.
-You can also create a symbolic link to the executable in a directory in your "$PATH" (e.g. */usr/local/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.
+Run Textadept by invoking the */path/to/textadept_x.x/textadept* executable from either a run dialog or the terminal.
+You can also create a symbolic link to that executable in a directory in your "$PATH" (e.g. */usr/local/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.

 The *textadept-curses* executable is the terminal version of Textadept.
-Run them as you would run the *textadept* executable, but from a terminal instead.
+Run it as you would run the *textadept* executable, but inside a terminal emulator instead.

 #### Runtime Problems